tudorioan903/german-power-consumption-analysis/README.md

 - Nuclear generation drops sharply in 2023 and reaches near zero, following Germany’s nuclear phase-out completed in April 2023.

-- Fossil fuel generation remains an important part of the energy mix, but the before/after comparison shows an overall decrease of ~15.8% after the phase-out period.
+- Fossil fuel generation remained relatively stable after the phase-out, decreasing only marginally from 44.0% to 43.1%, suggesting it did not significantly compensate for the loss of nuclear capacity.

 - Renewable generation increased by ~6.7%, suggesting a gradual shift toward cleaner electricity generation.